piclas-framework/piclas/doc/userguide/030_features_models.md

     Particles-BGK-DoVibRelaxation = T
     Particles-BGK-UseQuantVibEn   = T

+If the simulation contains a gas mixture, a choice for the determination of the transport coefficients is available.
+The first model uses Wilke's mixture tules to calculate the gas mixture viscosity and thermal conductivity.
+The second model utilizes collision integrals (derived for the VHS model) to calculate these mixture properties.
+While both allow mixtures with three or more components, only Wilke's mixing rules allow diatomic molecules.

+    Particles-BGK-MixtureModel    = 1

 An octree cell refinement until the given number of particles is reached can be utilized, which corresponds to an equal refinement in all three directions (x,y,z):